akkeris/controller-api/README.md

 * `CODACY_PROJECT_TOKEN` - While optional this is useful when running test coverage to report the results to www.codacy.com.
 * `MARU_STACK_API` - Set to the alamo api, MARU is the name of our test cluster
 * `US_SEATTLE_REGION_API` - Set to the alamo api, US_SEATTLE is the name of our test region.
-* `ALAMO_APP_CONTROLLER_URL` - The API url for this host, you'll want to set this to http://localhost:5000
+* `AKKERIS_APP_CONTROLLER_URL` - The API url for this host, you'll want to set this to http://localhost:5000
 * `BUILD_SHUTTLE_URL` - The build shuttle is a small footprint API that manages specific build system such as jenkins. (see https://github.com/akkeris/buildshuttle).
 This has no default.
 * `AKKERIS_API_URL` - Public URI (https://somehost/) for the appkit api in front of this api, generally appkit api url that handles user account/authorization (defaults to http://localhost:5000)
 * `JWT_RS256_PRIVATE_KEY` - This can be loaded from `test/support/sample-jwt-private-key.pem` - DO NOT USE THIS FOR RUNNING CONTROLLERS!